How it came to be:

 I started working for Oded Schwartz and Lewis Nieburg at the Earth Fair Market at St. Georges Mall every Thursday and spent the rest/most of my time as a freelance copywriter, graphic designer and social media strategist at the same time.
 After a few weeks, I offered to help out in the kitchen once a week, doing puppy work like peeling garlic, and then moved on to making their weekly canapés.

-With Jean in the kitchen, they didn’t need me as much so Lewis created a position for me to organise and advertise Oded’s cooking classes.
+Lewis created a position for me to organise and advertise Oded’s cooking classes.
 This position evolved to social media management and PR as I started helping about where I could, rather than simply doing what I was meant to do.

 “In search of plenty – A history of Jewish Food” the book launch: